Introduction

 It turns React, Vue, Svelte, and TSRX components into lazy, HTML-addressable features (light DOM by default; shadow: true for isolation).
 The host can be a CMS page, marketing site, legacy app, static file, partner embed, or another framework app.

 The performance problem still matters: modern web apps ship too much JavaScript upfront.
-But mountly’s deeper job is component delivery.
-It lets a page load a real component only when the user or route actually needs it, without forcing the host into a new app framework.
+But mountly’s main job is component delivery.
+A page loads a real component only when the user or route needs it, without forcing the host into a new app framework.

 The shape of it

-Section titled “The shape of it”You write components the way you already do — React, Vue, Svelte, or TSRX.
-The framework adapter wraps each component as a widget: a self-contained, mountable, framework-agnostic unit. createOnDemandFeature or defineMountlyFeature then adds a lifecycle around the widget — a trigger (hover, click, focus, viewport, idle, media, url-change), a module loader, optional data fetching, dual caching, and a standardised state machine.
+Section titled “The shape of it”You write components the way you already do, in React, Vue, Svelte, or TSRX.
+The framework adapter wraps each component as a widget: a self-contained, mountable, framework-agnostic unit. createOnDemandFeature or defineMountlyFeature then adds a lifecycle around the widget: a trigger (hover, click, focus, viewport, idle, media, url-change), a module loader, optional data fetching, dual caching, and a standardised state machine.

 createOnDemandFeatureor declared with<mountly-feature>.